christian-posta/christian-posta.github.io/_posts/2019-02-12-guidance-for-building-a-control-plane-to-manage-envoy-proxy-based-infrastructure.markdown

 gRPC streaming is not the only way to update Envoy's configuration.
 In [previous versions of the Envoy xDS API](https://www.envoyproxy.io/docs/envoy/v1.5.0/api-v1/api), polling was the only option to determine whether new configuration was available.
 Although this was acceptable, and met the criteria for "eventually-consistent" configuration updates, it was less efficient in both network and compute usage.
 It can also be difficult to properly tune the polling configurations to reduce wasted resources.

 Lastly, some Envoy management implementations opt to generate [static Envoy configuration files](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/v2_overview#static) and periodically replace the configuration files on disk for Envoy and then perform a [hot reload of the Envoy process](https://blog.envoyproxy.io/envoy-hot-restart-1d16b14555b5).
 In a highly dynamic environment (like Kubernetes, but really any ephemeral-compute based platform) the management of this file generation, delivery, hot-restart, etc can get unwieldy.
-Envoy was originally operated in an environment that performed updates like this (Lyft, where it was created), but now with the availability of the xDS services
+Envoy was originally operated in an environment that performed updates like this (Lyft, where it was created) but they are incrementally moving toward using the xDS APIs.

 ### Takeaway
 [The Gloo team](https://github.com/solo-io/gloo/graphs/contributors) believes using gRPC streaming and the xDS APIs is the ideal way to implement dynamic configuration and control for Envoy.
 Again, not all of the Envoy configurations should be served dynamically if you don't need that, however if you're operating in a highly dynamic environment (e.g., Kubernetes), the option to configure Envoy dynamically is critical.
 Other environments may not have this need.
 Either way, gRPC streaming API for the dynamic parts is ideal.
 Some benefits to this approach: